US, NATO rule out halt to expansion, reject Russian demands - NewsBreak

 US, NATO rule out halt to expansion, reject Russian demands

-WASHINGTON — (AP) — The United States and NATO on Friday roundly rejected Russian demands that the alliance not admit new members amid growing concerns that Russia may invade Ukraine, which aspires to join the alliance.
+The United States and NATO on Friday roundly rejected Russian demands that the alliance not admit new members amid growing concerns that Russia may invade Ukraine , which aspires to join the alliance.

 Secretary of State Antony Blinken and NATO Secretary General Jens Stoltenberg said Russia would have no say over who should be allowed to join the bloc.
 And, they warned Russia of a “forceful” response to any further military intervention in Ukraine.